p-ssanders/simple-pipelines/README.md

 ##  Deploy Pipelines

 1. Deploy and run the [Test Pipeline](https://github.com/pivotal-samuel-sanders/pcf-automation/blob/master/sandbox/test) to confirm your setup.

+1. Deploy and run the [Fetch Platform Automation Pipeline](https://github.com/pivotal-samuel-sanders/pcf-automation/blob/master/sandbox/fetch-platform-automation) to have Platform Automation available in S3

 1. Deploy and run the [Terraform Pipeline](https://github.com/pivotal-samuel-sanders/pcf-automation/blob/master/sandbox/terraform) to pave your IaaS for PKS.

 1. Deploy and run the [Install Ops Manager Pipeline](https://github.com/pivotal-samuel-sanders/pcf-automation/blob/master/sandbox/install-ops-manager) to create an Ops Manager VM and deploy a BOSH Director on your paved IaaS.

 1. Deploy and run the [Install PKS Pipeline](https://github.com/pivotal-samuel-sanders/pcf-automation/tree/master/sandbox/install-pks) to deploy PKS.